iscas-versys/BMCFuzz/README.md

 We implement BMCFuzz in a fully open-source tool and evaluate in on three widely-used open-source RISC-V processor designs (i.e., NutShell, Rocket, and BOOM).
 Experimental results show that BMCFuzz achieves higher coverage compared to the state-of-the-art methods and discover 3 previously unknown vulnerabilities, demonstrating the potential of BMCFuzz as a powerful, open-source tool for advancing processor design and verification.

-You can also see slides: [Slides](https://github.com/iscas-versys/BMCFuzz/blob/main/BMCFuzz_slides.pdf)
+You can also see paper: [Paper](https://ieeexplore.ieee.org/document/11240887) and slides: [Slides](https://github.com/iscas-versys/BMCFuzz/blob/main/BMCFuzz_slides.pdf)
 ## DUTs

 * [NutShell](https://github.com/OSCPU/NutShell)